Pets are for life not just for Christmas but every year thousands of animals are returned to the Dog and Cats Home in Dublin.

 Every year, as soon as school starts, we get literally hundreds of unwanted pets, beautiful for Christmas but then the kids go back to school and there's nobody left to look after them except the unfortunate mother and she's got enough to do.

-An RTÉ News report by Kieron Wood broadcast on 23 December 1985.
+An RTÉ News report broadcast on 23 December 1985.
+The reporter is Kieron Wood.